jmcvetta/jfu/README.md

 [Golang](http://golang.org) backend for the [jQuery File Upload](http://blueimp.github.com/jQuery-File-Upload/) plugin.

-Derived from the Go GAE server example included with the plugin.

 # Note

 jfu isn't quite ready yet.
 Please don't try to use it for anything, as it will probably not work.